wala/graph4code/docs/index.md

 </p><p align="center">Docstrings Graph Example</p>
 <br><br>

-### Processing New Python Programs <a name="process_new"></a>

-If you have a new script, run the following command in the jars directory.
-Please ensure you have Java 11 before you run.
-Note that the last two arguments are to create a unique graph URI for each script that gets analyzed, where the graph URI is made up of <graph prefix> + '/' + <graph qualifier> for a single file.
-Note also that we have migrated the RDF store model to RDF* to make it a more compact, easier to understand representation.
-We have also added more information about each node.
-Model definition will be updated soon.

-We provide analysis for both Python 2 and Python 3.
-Python 3 is the supported version of Python, but, while Python 2 is no longer supported, many existing datasets have significant quantities it.
-Since the two languages have different syntax in some cases, we need two different analyses that rely on diffferent parsers, and hence we have two analysis jars.

-After cloning the repo https://github.com/wala/graph4code where jars are located, run the following:

- `java -DoutputDir=<output dir to store JSON representation of graph> -DquadFile=<file name to write quads to - this file gets appended to, so all analyzed scripts end up in a single file> -cp codebreaker*n*.jar util.RunTurtleSingleAnalysis <python script to run on> <graph prefix> <graph qualifier>`

-   where *n* is either 2 or 3 depending on the desired version of Python.
-As an example: `java -DoutputDir=<output dir to store JSON representation of graph> -cp codebreaker3.jar util.RunTurtleSingleAnalysis <python script to run on> null null` to run on a Python 3 file, with an output of the graph on JSON.

-### Resources
-* Download Graph4Code dataset as nquads from [here](https://archive.org/download/graph4codev1).
-* A map of python classes with import names/paths; e.g. `sklearn.ensemble.RandomForestClassifier`, vs. actual class path; e.g.    `sklearn.ensemble._forest.RandomForestClassifier`, can be found [here](https://github.com/wala/graph4code/blob/master/resources/classes.map)

 ### Publications<a name="papers"></a>
 * If you use Graph4Code in your research, please cite our work: